noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![inline](make_imageContentData.png)

-^ We will create a heic file by combining UIImage and tiff:DocumentName key.
+^ We'll create a heic file by UIImage and tiff:DocumentName key.
 ^ Set a random UUID for tiff:DocumentName.
 ^ Now, let's create an NSAdaptiveImageGlyph with this data.